-The Pill was an important step in our struggle to legalize contraception.
+The pill was an important step in our struggle to legalize contraception.
 I celebrate that, of course.
 Hormonal birth control can also be medicine for debilitating conditions such as severe endometriosis and very heavy periods.
 I celebrate that.

-Not the only birth control
+Contraceptive drugs are not the only birth control

-How did hormonal birth control come to be synonymous with birth control in general?
 It’s not unusual for me to have a conversation with a patient that goes something like this:

 Me: “What do you do for birth control?”

 My patient: “I don’t use birth control.
 I use condoms.”

 The message seems to be: “Hormonal birth control or nothing.”

 Yet there are plenty of other methods including condoms and the copper IUD.
 Read The 5 best types of natural birth control.

 Would men put up with hormonal birth control?